PirateEra/MVP/README.md

  dataset after further processing.
 The detailed post-processing procedure can be found in the original paper.

+## Reproduced plots
+To reproduce figures 4 and 6 from the original paper (FLOPs and view token ablation study), we provide the following notebook: `figure6_and_4_reproduced_plot.ipynb` under the `inference` directory.

 ## Extension
 ### Noise experiments
 The results for the noise experiments can be done using the `anchor_robust_test.py`.